 The idea of using HootSuite, Buffer, and/or Facebook’s own post scheduler is, of course, a smart one.

-9 Fresh and Effective Ideas for Your Social Media and Content Marketing Campaigns – this article provides some quick tips on how to change things up.
-And this includes an idea about engaging in a debate with competitors, and another about collaborating on content with customers.
+9 Fresh and Effective Ideas for Your Social Media and Content Marketing Campaigns – this article provided some quick tips on how to change things up.
+And this included an idea about engaging in a debate with competitors, and another about collaborating on content with customers.